-- a.
-To obtain a U.S. Forces POV registration, applicants must- - (1) Have a valid U.S. Forces Certificate of License or a temporary U.S. Forces Certificate of License (AE Form 190-1G). - (2) Have a valid DOD ID card with orders or official documents assigning them to Germany with logistic support authorized (AER 600-700).
+a.
+To obtain a U.S. Forces POV registration, applicants must-

+(1) Have a valid U.S. Forces Certificate of License (AE Form 190-1F) or a temporary U.S. Forces Certificate of License (AE Form 190-1G).

+(2) Have a valid DOD ID card with orders or official documents assigning them to Germany with individual logistic support authorized (AE Reg 600-700).
+Additionally, contractors must present their valid and unexpired passport and SOFA Identification Certificate (AE Form 600-77C).
+Logistic support letters are not accepted for registering vehicles.